FarronF/limerick-council-meetings/meetings/2019/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 3rd April 2019.md

 Deferral of Notices to make a New Local Area Plan for

-Newcastle West and to Extend the Existing Local Area Plan.--- 2
+Newcastle West and to Extend the Existing Local Area Plan.
+---
+2

 To consider the Chief Executive’s Report dated 22nd March,